 Revenue

 Sacra estimates that Synthesia hit $146 million in annual recurring revenue (ARR) in September 2025, up from $88M ARR at the end of 2024.
-The company has successfully built an enterprise-focused business, with 70% of its revenue derived from enterprise deals.
+The company announced it crossed $100 million in ARR in April 2025.

 The company derives 70% of its revenue from enterprise deals, with over 60,000 customers globally including more than 80% of Fortune 100 companies.
+Customers include Bosch, Merck, and SAP.
 Revenue is geographically balanced, with approximately 50% from the United States and the remaining 50% split between Europe and Asia.

 The average enterprise customer creates content in 7 different languages, with 40% of all generated videos being translated versions, highlighting translation as a core driver of expansion revenue rather than a peripheral feature.